oasis-tcs/openc2-oc2ls/oc2ls.md

 | **Map** | JSON **object**.
 Member keys are field names. |
 | **Map.ID** | JSON **object**.
 Member keys are integer field ids converted to strings. |
 | **Record** | JSON **object**.
 Member keys are field names. |

+**Usage Note:**
+For the Array.ipv4-net type, RFC 4632 Section 3.1 says:
+> In CIDR notation, a prefix is shown as a 4-octet quantity, just like a traditional IPv4 address or network number, followed by the "/" (slash) character, followed by a decimal value between 0 and 32 that describes the number of significant bits.

+The definition of IPv4-Net (Section 3.4.1.x) has two values, **addr** and **prefix_len**, corresponding to the values before and after the slash described in RFC 4632.
+If the optional prefix_len is not present in an IPv4-Net instance, the slash character and decimal number are not present in the serialized string.

 #### 3.1.5.1 ID and Name Serialization
 Instances of Enumerated types and keys for Choice and Map types are serialized as ID values except when using serialization formats intended for human consumption, where Name strings are used instead.
 Defining a type using ".ID" appended to the base type (e.g., Enumerated.ID, Map.ID) indicates that: